Arab culture: Literature

 Arabic literature is the writing produced, both prose and poetry, by speakers of the Arabic language.
 The Arabic word used for literature is adab which is derived from a word meaning "to invite someone for a meal" and implies politeness, culture and enrichment.
 Arabic literature emerged in the 6th century, with only fragments of the written language appearing before then.
 The Qur'an, from the 7th century, had the greatest and longest-lasting effect on Arabic culture and literature.
-Al-Khansa, a female contemporary of Muhammad, was an acclaimed Arab poet.

 Mu'allaqat

 The Mu'allaqat (Arabic: المعلقات, [al-muʕallaqaːt]) is the name given to a series of seven Arabic poems or qasida that originated before the time of Islam.
 Each poem in the set has a different author, and is considered to be their best work.
 Mu'allaqat means "The Suspended Odes" or "The Hanging Poems," and comes from the poems being hung on the wall in the Kaaba at Mecca.

 The seven authors, who span a period of around 100 years, are Imru' al-Qais, Tarafa, Zuhayr, Labīd, 'Antara Ibn Shaddad, 'Amr ibn Kulthum, and Harith ibn Hilliza.
 All of the Mu’allaqats contain stories from the authors’ lives and tribe politics.
 This is because poetry was used in pre-Islamic time to advertise the strength of a tribe's king, wealth and people.

 The One Thousand and One Nights (أَلْف لَيْلَة وَلَيْلَة ʾAlf layla wa-layla), is a medieval folk tale collection which tells the story of Scheherazade, a Sassanid queen who must relate a series of stories to her malevolent husband, King Shahryar (Šahryār), to delay her execution.
 The stories are told over a period of one thousand and one nights, and every night she ends the story with a suspenseful situation, forcing the King to keep her alive for another day.
 The individual stories were created over several centuries, by many people from a number of different lands.

 During the reign of the Abbasid Caliph Harun al-Rashid in the 8th century, Baghdad had become an important cosmopolitan city.
 Merchants from Persia, China, India, Africa, and Europe were all found in Baghdad.
 During this time, many of the stories that were originally folk stories are thought to have been collected orally over many years and later compiled into a single book.
 The compiler and ninth-century translator into Arabic is reputedly the storyteller Abu Abd-Allah Muhammad el-Gahshigar.
 The frame story of Shahrzad seems to have been added in the 14th century.

+An example of modern poetry in classical Arabic style with themes of Pan-Arabism is the work of Aziz Pasha Abaza.
+He came from Abaza family which produced notable Arabic literary figures including Ismail Pasha Abaza, Fekry Pasha Abaza, novelist Tharwat Abaza, and Desouky Bek Abaza, among others.